 Start by planning your family trip to Australia with top flight comparisons sites is Skyscanner.
 Depending on where you are flying from, the season, and the time you’d like to fly, prices can vary heavily.

-Fly at odd times: fly very early or late and on weekdays except Mondays (that’s when busy travellers fly the most often)
+- Fly at odd times: fly very early or late and on weekdays except for Mondays (that’s when busy travelers fly the most often)

 We also recommend downloading the Skyscanner app so you can check prices throughout the day when on the go to lock down the cheapest deal.